Capital Campaign

 Jim, Sandi, and Cailean Connolly

 Heartland Hospice is so grateful to Jim, Sandi, and Cailean Connolly who made a donation of $25,684 and as such were awarded the level of ‘Investors’ in our Capital Campaign.
-Their family will be hung in stained glass as a sponsor of the Family Room in our hospice wing. and will also be receiving a giclee watercolor reproduction of ‘Petals of Hope’ and their name will be hung in a stained glass piece made by a local artisan in the hospice Family Room once it is built.
-They will also be receiving a giclee canvas reproduction of ‘Petals of Hope’.
+Their family received a giclee watercolor reproduction of ‘Petals of Hope’ and their name will be hung in a stained glass piece made by a local artisan in the hospice Family Room once it is built.

 The Connolly family sent in a message to Heartland Hospice which was read on the evening of our gala in May of 2023.